torenj/Logger/readme.txt

 Normal use
 1. open ContextLogger.app
 2. start recording using the first status menu item
+3. allow accessibility access, screen recording access and documents folder access (first run only)
-3. do the sequence you want to record
+4. do the sequence you want to record
-4. stop the ContextLogger in GUI
+5. stop the ContextLogger in GUI
-5. open OutputImageFolder folder under ~/Documents
+6. open OutputImageFolder folder under ~/Documents

 repeat :)